 2 – Thou Shalt Not Acquire Links Too Quickly

 The rate at which you acquire links—also known as your “link velocity”—matters to the search engine ranking algorithms.
 If you attempt to generate too many links too quickly (before your site has been established as trustworthy by the search engines), you risk triggering penalties that could land your website in the Google sand box.

 3 – Thou Shalt Not Buy Links

-Or, more specifically, if you’re going to buy links, be wary of using paid links for the specific purpose of passing PageRank in order to beat your competition in the SERPs (just ask JC Penney’s why that’s a problem…).
-Instead, stick to paid link building efforts that have been proven safe and confer an advantage beyond a simple rankings boost – for example, paid directory listings that send traffic as well as link authority.
+Or, more specifically, if you’re going to buy links, be wary of using paid links for the specific purpose of passing PageRank in order to beat your competition in the SERPs (just ask J.C.
+Penney why that’s a problem…).
+Instead, stick to paid inbound link building efforts that have been proven safe and confer an advantage beyond a simple rankings boost—for example, paid directory listings that send traffic as well as link authority.

 4 – Thou Shalt Not Build Links in Bad Neighborhoods